 Two palaces for the price of one.
-The remains of the Tudor palace (a favourite with the royal family until Henry VIII decided he preferred Greenwich) include a bridge over the moat, as well as the impressive Great Hall.
-The biggest draw now, though, is the art deco property (one of London's architectural treasures) erected adjoining the Great Hall in 1936 by textiles heir Stephen Courtauld.
-Like his more famous brother Samuel (who founded the Courtauld Institute of Art in 1932), he was a collector of the arts.
-Stephen and his wife Virginia created a masterpiece, and the house was the scene of many a lavish party before World War II broke out and the building was commandeered by the War Office.
+The remains of the Tudor palace include a bridge over the moat, as well as the impressive Great Hall.
+The biggest draw now, though, is the art deco property built adjoining the Great Hall in 1936 by textiles heir Stephen Courtauld.
+The furniture and fittings look like a film set.
+Upstairs there’s a chance to enjoy a home movie of Stephen and Virginia with their pet lemur, Mahjong (who had his own specially designed quarters).

 The furniture and fittings look like a film set – check out the pink leather chairs, ornate black and silver doors and moulded maple veneer in the dining room, or the onyx and gold-plated taps in Virginia's glamorous vaulted bathroom.
 The house was way ahead of its time when it came to mod cons, including underfloor heating, ensuite bathrooms and a quirky vacuum-cleaning system.
 Upstairs there's a chance to look at the Courtauld family's photos and artefacts, and enjoy a home movie of Stephen and Virginia with their pet lemur, Mahjong (who had his own, specially designed quarters).
 The quaint tearoom and shop have a distinctly 1930s flavour.

-In Spring 2015 five rooms in the art deco building will be opened to the public for the first time following a £1 million renovation.
-A rare 1930s 'map room' has been carefully unveiled by a team of English Heritage conservators, and a luxury wartime bunker, basement billiards room, two new bedrooms and a walk-in wardrobe will all be open for exploring.
-A new visitor centre, shop and café will open in the former glasshouses, too.
+In Spring 2015 five rooms in the art deco building were opened to the public for the first time following a £1 million renovation.
+A rare 1930s 'map room' has been carefully unveiled by a team of English Heritage conservators, and a luxury wartime bunker, basement billiards room, two new bedrooms and a walk-in wardrobe are open for exploring.
+A new visitor centre, shop and café are open in the former glasshouses, too.